kroma-network/kroma-specs/specs/experimental/validator-system-v2/validator-manager.md

     bool isInitiated;
     uint8 noSubmissionCount;
     uint8 commissionRate;
-    uint8 commissionMaxChangeRate;
+    uint8 pendingCommissionRate;
-    uint128 commissionRateChangedAt;
+    uint128 commissionChangeInitiatedAt;
 }
 ```

 After registration, validators can receive delegations of KRO and KGH.
-When total delegated KRO, excluding KRO contained
+When total delegated KRO exceeds
-in KGH, exceeds `MIN_ACTIVATE_AMOUNT`, validators can be activated and become eligible to submit output.
-Note that if
+`MIN_ACTIVATE_AMOUNT`, validators can be activated and become eligible to submit output.
+Note that if the validator
-the validator didn't meet the activation condition during registration and weren't automatically activated, the
+didn't meet the activation condition during registration and weren't automatically activated, the
 validator will need to activate manually.

 ## Validator Management